How Much Does Homeowners Insurance Cost in New York?

 Hurricane Sandy left a lot of New Yorkers in peril.
 That’s because some homeowners did not take out a policy for flood protection.

-Let’s say a torrential rain happens outdoors before coming into your apartment.
+Let’s say torrential rain happens outdoors before coming into your apartment.
 That’s considered a flood and is not covered under your insurance.

 Much of New York City is Considered Flood Zones